Preocts/eggbot/README.md

 BOT_OWNER={Your Discord ID here}
 ```

-ToDo: More instructions to be written
+TODO: More instructions to be written

 ---